A Survey of Zero-Knowledge Proof Based Verifiable Machine Learning: Introduction

-The remainder of the paper is organized as follows: Section II introduces the background of machine learning and zero-knowledge proofs, along with three categories of verifiable machine learning.
-Section III presents existing research works for verifiable machine learning based on zero-knowledge proofs and their development process.
-Section IV discusses commercial applications of ZKML.
-Section V not only summarizes the paper, but also proposes future directions for ZKML development.
-Table \ref{tab1} lists the main abbreviations used in the paper and their definitions.
+The remainder of this paper is organized as follows.
+Section~\ref{s:bg} reviews the background of machine learning, zero-knowledge proofs, verifiable machine learning, and related security techniques.
+Section~\ref{s:3} surveys representative ZKML studies and their technical evolution.
+Section~\ref{s:4} discusses commercial applications of ZKML.
+Section~\ref{s:Hyb} examines hybrid cryptographic frameworks for verifiable ML.
+Section~\ref{s:5} outlines future directions for ZKML, and Section~\ref{s:6} concludes the paper.
+Table~\ref{tab1} lists the main abbreviations used throughout this paper.